phantauth/phantauth-doc/src/en/README.md

 The tenants can be organised into so-called domains.
 Practically, a domain is a DNS zone, which contains the settings of the given tenant(s).
 The tenants as well as the domain can be configured by the use of DNS TXT records.

-In addition to the default tenant, the PhantAuth Domain contains some sample tenants, which are primarily designed to demonstrate customitability, a range of hosting possibilities, and the links to external services.
+In addition to the default tenant, the PhantAuth domain contains some sample tenants, which are primarily designed to demonstrate customizability, a range of hosting possibilities, and the links to external services.
 In most cases, using the [default tenant](https://phantauth.net) is enough.

 - [PhantAuth Default](https://phantauth.net) - default tenant, based on Java Fairy library
 - [Greek Gods](https://phantauth.net/_gods) - based on Google Sheet document